 We calculate losses in employment disputes, including lost wages, benefits, and other damages.
 We estimate the tax effects of potential awards as required by the legal jurisdiction.

 We work with attorneys, family members, estate executors, and law enforcement to analyze suspected financial elder abuse for both civil and criminal cases.

 Oregon is a ‘trial by ambush’ state — one without depositions or an exchange of expert reports in most cases.
 Oregon experts need to think about a case from all angles, including the possible arguments that the other side could use.
 When a case goes to trial, we have to be ready for anything.

 Here at FAS, we bring that kind of in-depth perspective to every case, whether it’s inside or outside the state.

 We are Oregon's first CPA firm devoted exclusively to forensic accounting engagements.
 Founded in 1989 by Gregson Parker and assumed in 2017 by Rebecca Newman, we work with attorneys, insurance adjusters, business owners, law enforcement, and individuals throughout the U.S.

 With more than 20 years of experience in forensic accounting, Rebecca has testified in both civil and criminal proceedings, and provided expert testimony in six states and federal court.
 Her clients include business owners, plaintiff and defense attorneys, insurance adjusters, and criminal prosecution and defense.

-Rebecca joined the staff of FAS in September 2000 with a Master’s Degree from Portland State University and a background in math and communications.
-She earned her CPA in 2016, and became a Certified Fraud examiner in 2017.
+Rebecca joined the staff of FAS in September 2000 with a Master’s Degree from Portland State University and a background in math and communication.
+After fourteen years working directly under Gregson Parker on hundreds of cases, she decided to pursue the qualifications to testify as an expert.
+She received a post-baccalaureate certificate in accounting in 2015, earned her CPA in 2016, and became a Certified Fraud Examiner in 2017.

 Rebecca Newman CPA, CFE